 To participate with JoinTrees, we invite you to:

-To devote land, plant trees, or provide other help, contact Steve Thomas.
+Devote land and plant trees: To do so or to provide other help, contact Steve Thomas.